 Farm Sustainability Tool for nutrients

-The new CAP includes the use of the Farm Sustainability Tool for nutrients (FaST) by farmers.
+The CAP 2023-27 includes the use of the Farm Sustainability Tool for nutrients (FaST) by farmers.
 FaST shall provide advice to farmers on the application of fertilisers, adapted to meet actual crop requirements and ensure compliance with existing legislation on fertiliser use.
 The new tool will advance the optimisation of fertiliser use, bringing both economic and environmental benefits, and will also contribute to the digitalisation of agriculture by increasing farmers’ skills in the use of digital tools.

 Through the common monitoring and evaluation framework (CMEF), the Commission collects a wide range of indicators to measure the progress of the CAP in reaching its policy objectives.
 The Commission’s agri-food data portal includes a soil dashboard, which presents some of the most relevant indicators for soil.